Why we need Pride

 - We need Pride because the world tries to make us hate ourselves, tries to make us be ashamed to love, and most importantly tries to convince us we are utterly alone.

-The only way queers like me have been able to stand up and be ourselves is because other queers before us were brave enough to be out—whether it was staging sip-ins to protest laws that made it illegal for a bartender to knowingly along two homosexuals be served in the bar, or fighting back when police raided a gay club, or picketing in front of federal buildings, or marching in the first ever Pride event in June 1970.
-Those of us who can stand up for ourselves now, owe a debt to the sacrifices the earlier generations of queers made.
+The only way queers like me have been able to stand up and be ourselves is because other queers before us were brave enough to be out—whether it was staging sip-ins to protest laws that made it illegal for a bartender to knowingly allow two homosexuals be served in the bar, or fighting back when police raided a gay club, or picketing in front of federal buildings, or marching in the first ever Pride event in June 1970.
+Those of us who can stand up for ourselves now, owe a debt to the sacrifices those earlier generations of queers made.
 We can’t pay them back directly, so we have to pay it forward.
 We do that by standing up and being counted and being visible for all of the people (especially kids) who can’t, yet.

 We need Pride not because we’ve come so far, but because for many there is still a long, long way to go.